You know everything about pretending to be an ActiveRecord::Base

 first is an internal, undocumented method used by Rails to produce the class

-itself and its parents, up to and excluding ActiveRecord::Base
+itself and its parents, up to and excluding ActiveRecord::Base).

-is used to produce a humanized string representing the class/table
+human_name is used to produce a humanized string representing the class/table

 name.
-If your class is named AuthenticationRecord
+If your class is named AuthenticationRecord, .human_name will produce

-.
+"Authenticationrecord".
 Any options you pass to this are normally sent to

-is used to map an attribute to a human-readable string.
+human_attribute_name is used to map an attribute to a human-readable string.

-For example, the attribute created_at
+For example, the attribute created_at is mapped to "Created at".
+Any options

-passed to this are normally sent to I18n.translate
+passed to this are normally sent to I18n.translate.

 Here are some tests that need to pass now: